Randy Travis’ Brother Makes Surprise Appearance At Local Bar To Sing Randy’s Hit Song

 Although at this point, Travis is unable to sing a full song, country fans can hear the next best thing – his brother Ricky Traywick, who sounds very similar!
 Traywick has recently garnered some attention online by posting covers of his famous brother’s hit songs.

-Charlotte radio station 96.9 The Kat hosted a “Ones To Watch” night for up and coming country stars at Coyote Joe’s on March 29.
+Charlotte radio station 96.9 The Kat hosted a “Ones To Watch” night for up and coming country stars at Coyote Joe’s at the end of March 2018.
 The performers included Michael Ray, Jimmie Allen, Jillian Jacqueline, Mitchell Tenpenny, and Trent Harmon.

 He then sang “Deeper Than The Holler” and even invited the crowd to sing along with him.
 It’s almost eerie hearing Traywick sing his brother’s song because he sounds so much like him.